Ju0x/discord-richpresence-example/README.md

 If you have problems with pypresence, you can find the docs of pypresence here: https://qwertyquerty.github.io/pypresence/html/index.html or the GitHub page: https://github.com/qwertyquerty/pypresence

-# 1. Make an Application for the RP
+## Make an Application and get the data for the RP:

 To make an Application for your RP, you must visit https://discord.com/developers/applications.
 Then, you go to the button "New Application" right in the corner.
 If you done this, you have your Application!